Can a Neighbour Enforce a Restrictive Covenant?

 What Happens If a Restrictive Covenant Is Breached?

 Breaching a restrictive covenant can lead to legal consequences, particularly if the person enforcing it has a valid right to do so.
-Neighbours who meet the conditions for enforcement can take civil action in the courts.
+Neighbours who meet the conditions for enforcement can take civil action through the courts.

 Legal remedies available include:

-- Injunctions: A court order that stops the offending activity or construction
+• Injunctions: A court order that stops the offending activity or construction.

 How Do You Know If a Restrictive Covenant Exists on a Property?